 This event is open to men over the age of 18.
-No one under the age of 18 will be permitted.
+Minors will not be allowed.

 Park Rules and Laws

-Campground rules and state laws supersede any policies we have for the gathering.
+Park rules and state laws supersede any policies we have for the retreat.

 Below are some guidelines to help you navigate the wild forests of Arcadia: